boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

-   RFC 7125 revised the tcpControlBits IP Flow Information Export (IPFIX) Information Element that was originally defined in RFC 5102 to reflect changes to the TCP Flags header field since RFC 793.
+   RFC 7125 revised the tcpControlBits IP Flow Information Export (IPFIX) Information Element that was originally defined in RFC 5102 to reflect changes to the TCP header control bits since RFC 793.
    However, that update is still problematic for interoperability because some flag values were deprecated since then.